Milford Infants' School is a large school for 4-7 year olds, located on the edge of the large market town of Yeovil in Somerset.

 The barriers and challenges disadvantaged pupils face at Milford Infants’ are complex and varied, there is no single difficulty faced by all.
 Some of the barriers that can exist may be

 *Attendance – For a small number of children attendance can be a barrier to learning.
 This is particularly the case for those children who are regularly late and so miss the teacher led input first thing in the morning.

 *Economic deprivation – Family’s economic circumstances can mean that children do not have the same life opportunities as others, often leading very sheltered, localised lifestyles.
 They are often not well supported by parents at home.
 Parents may not have high aspirations and are not always able to provide equipment and uniform that their child needs.

 *Extra-curricular experiences – A number of our pupil premium children were not accessing additional activities and extra curricula clubs.
 These are clubs that build team work, independence, social and physical skills.
-They are also places where the children are a member and develop the feelings of belonging and being valued.
+They are also places where the children become members and develop the feelings of belonging and being valued.

 *Speech and Language – We are finding increasing numbers of children join our Reception classes with delayed speech and language and vocabulary skills.
 These skills form the basis of the children’s ability to learn, communicate and thrive in the school environment.
 These are the key skills children require in order to learn to read, make friendships and becoming life-long learners.